-- And the collector terminal is combined to the load voltage using a resistor which is used to control the flow of current.
+- And the collector terminal is combined with the load voltage using a resistor which is used to control the flow of current.

 - Emitter-Base voltage is 5V, which means the only 5V is required to trigger the base terminal, thus the entire transistor.
 While Collector-Base and Collector-Emitter voltages are 50V and 45V respectively.

 - The collector current is 100mA i.e. it can drive loads with a value under 100mA.

 - It’s wise to do your due diligence before incorporating this tiny device into your project as values exceeding absolute maximum ratings can severely damage the component.